rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_CRYPTO.md

 ### 1. API Key Form

-- Форма для ввода и сохранения Binance Testnet API Key и Secret Key.
+- A form for entering and saving the Binance Testnet API Key and Secret Key.
-- Поле Secret Key — тип password, с кнопкой показать/скрыть.
+- The Secret Key field is of type password, with a show/hide toggle.
-- Валидация: оба поля обязательны, минимальная длина.
+- Validation: both fields are required, minimum length.
-- При ошибках валидации — понятные сообщения.
+- Clear messages on validation errors.
-- При успешном сохранении — уведомление пользователю.
+- On successful save — a notification to the user.
-- Кнопка «Сброс» — удалить сохранённые ключи.
+- A "Reset" button — deletes the saved keys.

 ### 2. Connection Test

-- После сохранения ключей — автоматическая проверка подключения: запрос `GET /api/v3/account` (HMAC). Если ответ 200 — отобразить «Подключено», иначе — ошибку с расшифровкой.
+- After saving the keys — an automatic connection test: `GET /api/v3/account` request (HMAC).
+If the response is 200 — display "Connected", otherwise — an error with details.

 ---